ADD-ONS / MEDICATION

 Anticoagulant therapy in acute stroke

-- in general, immediate anticoagulant therapy is not recommended for patients with acute stroke (AHA/ASA 2019 III/A)
+- in general, immediate anticoagulant therapy is not recommended for patients with acute ischemic stroke (AHA/ASA 2019 III/A)

 - heparin and low molecular weight heparins (LMWH) in the acute phase either do not reduce the risk of early stroke recurrence, or their subtle effect is counteracted by a higher incidence of bleeding ( FISS-tris) [Wong, 2007]